 What type of businesses can benefit from flexible office space?

-Before the pandemic, flexible office spaces were well-suited to freelancers, startups and more established businesses looking to build their brand but still enjoy the comfort of shorter terms.
+Before the pandemic, flexible office spaces were well-suited to freelancers, startups, and established businesses looking to build their brands but still enjoy the comfort of short-term leases.

 But now that ‘flex’ has taken office culture by storm, flexible office solutions can benefit businesses of any size and calibre.
 For example, bigger organisations who’d like to downsize their office footprint can incorporate flex spaces into their workspace strategies, allowing employees to tap into local workspaces as and when they need it.